- top tips

 What's the damage?

-While today's vehicles can withstand many adverse and unusual circumstances, water that has already reached the bottom of the doors is your cue to put aside any thoughts of driving.
+While today's vehicles can withstand many adverse and unusual circumstances, water that reaches the bottom of the doors is your cue to put aside any thoughts of driving.

-Also, don't forget that salty water – common across the Australian coastline – adds a corrosive element to the kind of damage that flooding can cause to components and systems.
+Also, saltwater adds a corrosive element to the damage that flooding can cause to components and systems.

-If the engine bay has suffered undue water exposure, don't assume that drying out once the rain has gone is enough to magically render a vehicle operable again.
+If the engine bay has experienced excessive water exposure, don't assume that drying your car out after the rain is enough to make your vehicle functional again.

-And if it's not bad enough that water, mud and debris get into the vehicle, they can also wreak havoc beneath it by clogging and compromising parts and systems.
+And if it's not bad enough, water, mud, and debris getting into the vehicle can also cause chaos underneath, as it clogs and compromises parts and systems.

 What should I do first?